 As the seasons change, in many ways, our lives do too.
-It’s not just the weather outside and the amount of daylight we are exposed too (if you live in Europe or have seasonal change where you live)—other things like our social lives tend to change with the seasons, having a knock-on effect with our sleep patterns.
+It’s not just the weather outside and the amount of daylight we are exposed too (if you live in Europe or have seasonal change where you live)—other things like our social lives tend to change with the seasons, having a knock-on effect on our sleep patterns.

 I remember back when I lived in Hungary, we had four very separate seasons.
 Looking back, I can tell that certain times of the year I was sleeping better than others.

-Here are some of the ways that the seasons can affect your sleep for better or worse, and what you might want to consider to ensure a better sleep for yourself and therefore more energy in your daytimes.
+Here are some of the ways that the seasons can affect your sleep for better or worse, and what you might want to consider to ensure better sleep for yourself and therefore more energy in your daytimes.

 The first thing to think about is adjusting your bed covers.
 Add or remove layers, or swap out your duvet for a thicker or thinner one, so that you’re not sweating in hot weather, or shivering in the colder seasons.

 Eating and drinking